Mets3D/botw-asset-import/README.md

 This is a Blender extension to import BotW assets in .dae & .fbx format (you kinda need both) into Blender with a lot of automated clean-up.
 It includes various shaders which will be assigned automatically.
 I made it to enable the creation of 3D fan-art, but it can be useful for previewing mod content as well.

 ### Preparing Game Files
 I wrote a detailed guide on how to prepare the game files for use with this add-on, which you can find [here](https://open3dlab.com/tutorials/view/241/).
 As you follow that guide, Step 6 will lead you back to here.
-If you're already familiar with modding and Switch Toolbox, then you only need that guide if you want to import mod assets.
+If you're already familiar with modding and Switch Toolbox, then you don't need that guide unless if you want to import mod assets.

 ### Installation & file paths
 The minimum Blender version for this add-on is 4.4.